vii33/PomodoroClock/README.md

 ## Software Installation
 Software needs the [.net Standard Framework 4.5 or later](https://dotnet.microsoft.com/download/dotnet-framework).
 Most Windows PCs have this installed by default.

-Just download and start the PomodoroClock.exe or compile by yourself.
+Just download and start the PomodoroClock.exe or compile it by yourself.
 If Windows brings a Security Warning with the exe, then click on the small link "Further Information" and "Execute anyways" -> Reason is that I didn't sign the application.

 ## Remarks